If you currently have a pension either through your employer or one held personally you can transfer this pension to

 If you are considering transferring from a defined contribution scheme then you will need to get a formal pension transfer value from the pension provider or scheme administrator.
 Alternatively, you can find a transfer value on your annual statement.
 A defined contribution scheme is one where the final pension is determined by the level of income that your pension pot can generate.
 This pension pot is dependent upon the amount of contributions you've paid into your pension and the associated investment growth over time.

 Most company schemes will allow a pension transfer to a self-invested personal pension (SIPP), personal pension, stakeholder pension or a company scheme.
 It is advisable to speak to a reputable independent financial adviser and importantly, make sure that they are also a pension transfer specialist.
 Research by the Financial Conduct Authority (FCA) in 2018 suggests that independent financial advisers were responsible for delivering poor pension advice, driven by the conflict of interest in the way they are remunerated.
 They found that 69% of consumers are advised to transfer their defined benefit pension scheme, despite its view that most would be better off sticking with their existing scheme.
-As a result, the FCA has announced a ban on contingent charging that will come into force on 1st October 2020.
+As a result, the FCA introduced a ban on contingent charging, something that came into force on 1st October 2020.
 You can read more in our article 'What is contingent charging and what does it mean for me?'

 Can you transfer a final salary pension without using a financial adviser?